-Recent Posts, Posted by Matt in Art & Culture,Best of DK,Seoul, 0 Comments
+Recent Posts, Posted by Matt in Art & Culture,Seoul, 0 Comments

 Many people know that February 10, 2013 marks Seollal (설날), or the lunar New Year in Korea, which will the Asian zodiac says will usher in a Year of the Snake.
 What you may not know, is that it is specifically a Year of the Black Water Snake, an event that occurs only once every 60 years.
 What does that mean?
 I’m not terribly sure, but in order to celebrate Seollal and the Year of the Snake in Korea, what follows is a quick synopsis of the snake in Korean astrology.

 Poor snakes.
 Among all 12 animals of the Asian zodiac, they probably get the worst rap.
 After all, at least rats help science.
 When it comes to Korean astrology, however, the serpent doesn’t face particular discrimination.
 That’s probably because snakes are associated with good fortune, safety and long life.
 The latter association makes sense given the snake’s ability to shed its skin.
 As a result, snake years, like 2013, are often associated with fertility, renewal and prosperity.

 Koreans celebrate two New Years – January 1st and Seollal, which falls on the second new moon after Dongji (동지), or the winter solstice.
 By combining the preceding and following days, each winter Koreans can look forward to a three-day holiday.

 In the days leading up to Seollal, families prepare by cleaning their homes.
 To refresh the mind and spirit, another popular tradition is to watch the sun rise.
 Hours before first light, people awaken and head towards a beach on the eastern coast, or scramble up a mountain.
 After braving the snow and ice at this time of year, I can’t imagine a more beautiful reward.